StrutFit/AndroidSDK/README.md

 SDK for StrutFit Android integration

 If you have any issues or suggested changes/improvements please email nish@strut.fit.
-If we have implemented the the library doesnt quite work for your organisation please let us know we are happy to discuss.
+If what we have implemented in the library doesnt quite work for your organisation, please let us know, we are happy to discuss.

 This code should be executed when a user visits the product display page.

-1. Add it in your root build.gradle at the end of repositories:
+1. Add the jitpack.io url in your root build.gradle at the end of repositories if not already present:
 ```ruby
 	allprojects {
 		repositories {